 Equity, Diversity and Inclusion

-Pleasingly, educators as a whole in 2022 have a greater understanding of the significance of equity, and how this should ideally play out in our own school’s context.
+Pleasingly, educators as a whole now have a greater understanding of the significance of equity, and how this should ideally play out in our own school’s context.

 Fundamentally, it starts with recognising, acknowledging and examining what diversity looks like.
 It requires us to think about how equity can be perceived, and how this may still result in an unfair outcome – a lack of inclusion – for many of our young people.
 It is now the duty of all schools to shine a light on pupils’ lived experience (good or bad), as well as that of the society around them.
 Moreover, we are called to equip our young people with the confidence to correctly identify injustice, and to seek fairness for all.

-This is one of the principal reasons for which my role at QEH Bristol was created earlier this year.
+This is one of the principal reasons for which my role at QEH Bristol was created in 2022.
 Our equity work has thus far focused on three key areas: racial inequality, gender inequality and pupil voice; shining light in dark and often unexamined corners, and galvanising our pupils’ ability to speak out – and be heard.

 One of the first steps we took was to conduct a racial inequality survey with all of our pupils (and staff): to understand their experiences and ability to recognise and challenge racist attitudes and behaviours.
 To do so, we partnered with Flair, (a specialist tech company who collate and analyse data from schools and other organisations on attitudes towards, and experiences of, racism).
-We have done two school-wide surveys to date and are now working on the key recommendations to come out of the post-survey reports.
+We have done three school-wide surveys to date, with a further survey to come later this year, and are working on the key recommendations to come out of the post-survey reports.
 One such action has been to improve community and collaboration within minority groups.
-We will also be focusing on bystander invention; giving our young people the skills needed to call out incidents of racism, stand in solidarity with their fellow pupils and educate others in this area.
+We have also been focusing on bystander invention; giving our young people the skills needed to call out incidents of racism, stand in solidarity with their fellow pupils and educate others in this area.

 Ms L Mantle, Assistant Head (Equity and Pupil Wellbeing)